mikedlowis-prototypes/editor/docs/xedit.1.md

 * `Indent`:
     Toggle the autoindent feature on or off.

+* `Overwrite`:
+    Save the file to disk even if the file has been modified externally.

 * `Paste`:
     Paste the contents of the X11 CLIPBOARD selection into the buffer.